-Anti-cancer viruses.
-For gene therapy and vaccines, Dr. Barry and his colleagues want to deliver genes to cells and have the cells survive.
-For this reason, they use tamed versions of viruses to deliver genes for gene therapy or gene-based vaccines.
+Oncolytic immunotherapy viruses.
+The goal for gene therapy and vaccines is to deliver genes to cells and have the cells survive.
+For this reason, Dr. Barry and colleagues use tamed versions of viruses to deliver genes for gene therapy or gene-based vaccines.
 For cancer therapy, the goal is to kill cells.
-For this application, they modify the viruses to still kill cancer cells, but protect normal cells.
-These anti-cancer viruses have the appeal that they can be thought of as "self-amplifying" drugs because each cancer cell that gets killed can in turn produce thousands of new anti-cancer viruses that can spread to other cancer sites.
+For this application, they modify the viruses to kill cancer cells but protect normal cells.
+These anti-cancer viruses have the appeal of being "self-amplifying" drugs because each cancer cell that is killed can, in turn, produce thousands of new anti-cancer viruses that can spread to other cancer sites.
 Therefore, these self-amplifying drugs can infect one cancer site and spread.
-Dr. Barry's lab therefore hopes they may be useful to treat cancers that have spread or have metastasized locally or throughout the body.
+Dr. Barry's lab hopes this may be useful to treat cancers that have spread locally or metastasized throughout the body.

-In recent years, the lab has tested a number of viruses against many types of cancer, including prostate, breast, ovarian and B cell cancers.
-Interestingly, they have found that different viruses actually appear to have different "appetites" for killing different types of cancers.
-Based on this, the lab is moving several viruses toward the clinic, with viruses for prostate cancer and B cell lymphoma being closest to clinical translation.
+Dr. Barry's lab has tested a number of viruses against many types of cancer, including prostate, breast, ovarian and B cell cancers.
+Interestingly, they have found that different viruses appear to have different appetites for killing different types of cancers.
+These naturally "hungry" serotypes have been armed with up to three immunotherapy checkpoint payloads or cancer antigens and are being tested for efficacy against several cancer types.

 Significance to patient care

-The work of Dr. Barry and his team on gene therapy addresses diseases that have no other treatment options, so advances in this area are likely to greatly improve the quality of life and survival of these children and adult patients.
+Dr. Barry and his team's work on gene therapy addresses diseases that have no other treatment options, so advances in this area are likely to greatly improve the quality of life and survival of patients of all ages.

 Infectious diseases are one of the greatest worldwide causes of death in humans.
-Dr. Barry's work targets vaccines against pandemic infectious diseases, so progress in these efforts holds promise to prevent these diseases before they happen.
+Dr. Barry's work targets vaccines against pandemic infectious diseases, so progress in these efforts holds promise to prevent these diseases and stop their spread.

 Metastatic cancer is a profound challenge to current treatments.
-The lab's efforts to deliver "self-amplifying" virotherapy holds promise to attack disseminated cancer, providing another weapon in the arsenal of treatment options for patients.
+The lab's efforts to deliver self-amplifying virotherapy hold promise to attack disseminated cancer, providing another weapon in the arsenal of treatment options for patients.